Client-Side Web SDK

 method to return the collected phone number to the SDK.

-If the phone number was already specified in the Start()
+If you passed the phone number in the Start()

-to communicate to the SDK that the mobile app has the user’s agreement to deliver the SMS OTP message to the provided phone number.
+to communicate to the SDK you have the customer’s agreement to deliver the SMS OTP message.
 Ensure you return an object to resolve()

 function.